-Open the resource group that you created for your vault and in the resource group blade, click on your vault name.
+Open the resource group that you created for your vault.

+In the resource group blade, click on your vault name.
-When your vault blade opens, you will also see the Settings blade.
-Select the Backup menu item.

-Select Backup goal and leave the settings as they are (Azure and Virtual Machine).
-Select OK in the Backup Goal blade.
+When your vault blade opens, scroll down to the GETTING STARTED area and select the Backup menu item.
+Leave the settings as they are (Azure and Virtual Machine).
+Click Backup.

-Select Backup Policy and leave the settings as they are.
-Select OK in the Backup policy blade.
+Select Backup policy and leave the settings as they are.

+In the Backup policy blade, click OK.

 Select Items to backup and then select the VM(s) that you plan to back up.
 For lab purposes, you can choose one of the two VMs that you created as a pre-requisite to the lab.

-Select the Select button on the Select virtual machines blade.
+On the Select virtual machines blade, click the OK button.

+On the Backup blade, click the Enable backup button .

-Select the Ok button in the Getting started with backup blade.
-At this point, if you were to go look at your backup vault blade, you would see that the backup is in progress.
+On the Recovery Services Vault blade, click Overview.
+You will see that the backup configuration is in progress.

 Task 4 – Performing the Initial Backup